Skip To Content

 Understanding the Shaft Manufacturing Process

 Shafts have several important uses in the aerospace, agriculture, automotive, consumer products, transportation, oil & gas, mining, and industrial manufacturing fields.
-These tools generate and channel force in a wide range of mechanical equipment, from cars and planes to machines and appliances.
+These components generate and channel torque force in a wide range of mechanical equipment, from cars and planes to machines and appliances.

-In this post, we explore a few aspects of the shaft manufacturing process, as well as how we use innovative techniques to manufacture shafts for the industries we serve.
+In this post, we explore a few aspects of the shaft manufacturing process, as well as how innovative techniques are used to produce shafts for the industries we serve.

 How the Shaft Manufacturing Process Works

-The most common process used to manufacture shafts is via CNC turning.
-Using this technique, workers or automated processes affix or clamp bars of materials to chucks and rotate them.
-While rotating, specialized tools use cutting and other subtractive processes to create and shape the end product.
+What is shaft machining, and how does it work?
+The most common method used to produce shafts is CNC turning and machining.
+Using this technique, operators or automated systems affix or chuck bars of material in chucks or collets and rotate them.
+While rotating, specialized tools use cutting and other subtractive operations to shape the end geometry and final product.

-FZE uses many different machining processes to create its shafts.
-Our facility houses a wide range of state-of-the-art equipment designed to optimize even the most complex aspects of the shaft-manufacturing processes.
+FZE uses many different machining techniques throughout the shaft manufacturing process.
+Our facility houses a wide range of state-of-the-art equipment designed to optimize even the most complex aspects of producing shafts.
 From custom tooling and fixturing to multi-axis equipment, we use all types of machinery to produce extremely precise shafts to tolerances within 0.0002” (0.00508 mm).

 FZE works with over three dozen types of raw materials to produce high-quality shafts that adhere to client specifications.
-We build shafts from materials ranging from:
+We build shafts using materials ranging from:

-• Ferrous metals: standard carbon steels, stainless steels, Inconel and titanium
+• Ferrous metals: standard alloy & carbon steels, stainless steels, Inconel and titanium

 • Non-Ferrous metals: aluminum, brass, bronze and other exotic or precious metals